What mountains are in the Patagonia logo?

 That kind of care for all levels of the product experience is reflected in what they produce.

-Regardless jackets should be compared on an individual level and fitness for purpose.
+Regardless, jackets should be compared on an individual level based on their fitness for purpose.
 Still, I can lightning-round whose better

 Softshell– TNF does great walking around town softshells, but Patagonia’s Levitation is a much better technical softshell

-Insulation Down – Nuptse has some Urban panache, but it’s heavy compared to the Grade VII.
+Insulation Down: Nuptse has some urban panache, but it’s heavy compared to Grade VII.

 Commercial Food warmers